 The end result is clusters of matching records that correspond to unique entities.
 The records in each cluster can be merged to form a single, merged record describing an entity; or the cluster information can be used as a key in other systems (Curating and Reviewing Record Clusters).

 After clusters have been generated, curated, and reviewed, they can be published.
-Publishing saves the current clusters as the latest version visible to downstream consumers, and creates a snapshot of the current state of clusters in Unify.
-This snapshot is used to track changes over time.
+Publishing saves the current clusters as the latest version visible to downstream consumers, creating a dataset snapshot used in tracking changes to published clusters over time.

 Cluster change metrics, e.g. the number of clusters with new members, are dynamically captured between the current clustering and the latest published clusters.
 These metrics are presented in the clustering Curator and Review workflows.

 Historical cluster change metrics can be accessed through RESTful APIs (Publishing Clusters).